WAITI is committed to quality in both translator and interpreter (T&I) service delivery.

 We keep members informed on matters of relevance at state, national and international level.

-We offer T&I service users input into the professional development of their staff as well as training sessions for students of other professional fields who may have to work with interpreters in the course of their career, to improve their understanding of our profession and handling of interpreting situations.
+We offer T&I service users input into the professional development of their staff as well as training sessions for students of other professional fields who may have to work with interpreters in the course of their career, to improve their understanding of our profession and work effectively with translators and interpreters.